Grantham Scholar George Asiamah has chapter on pro-poor development published by Springer.

-Pro-Poor Development Strategies by George Asiamah is outlined by George below.
+His chapter – Pro-Poor Development Strategies – is outlined by George below.

-It has also been estimated that about 10.1 million people could be brought back to the absolute poverty bracket by the middle of the century as a result of climate change.
+It is also estimated that about 10.1 million people could be brought back to absolute poverty by the middle of the century as a result of climate change.

-It has, therefore, become contingent upon governments (especially in developing countries) to devise strategies that focus on the poor in order to achieve the SDG1 target of ending poverty in all its form everywhere by 2030.
+Therefore it has become contingent upon governments (especially in developing countries) to devise strategies that focus on the poor in order to achieve SDG 1 No Poverty.

-This chapter uses the examples of countries, mainly China and Brazil, who have recently been successful in their poverty alleviation campaigns, to articulate probable strategies to enable pro-poor development in similar climes for other developing countries.
+My chapter uses the examples of countries, mainly China and Brazil, who have recently been successful in their poverty alleviation campaigns.
+I use these examples to articulate probable strategies to enable pro-poor development in similar climes for other developing countries.